 Not all Pinellas County businesses share that view.
 Deputies from the Pinellas County Sheriff's Office expected to visit 300 retailers to inform them of the new Florida ban and warn them to get the products off their shelves or face stiff penalties.

-Store owners received a signed letter from Sheriff Bob Gualtieri on Monday.
+.
 The message included information about the ban on selling synthetic marijuana, and about the risk of a third degree felony charge for stores that refuse to abide by the new law.

 Put into effect on Monday, July 1, the law bans the sale and possession of chemicals found in Spice, K2 and Incense.